raistefintel/raistefintel.github.io/getting_started.md

 Intel technologies may require enabled hardware, software or service activation.<br>
 <br>
 © Intel Corporation.
 Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
 Other names and brands may be claimed as the property of others.

-## Product and Performance Information
-Performance varies by use, configuration and other factors.
-Learn more at www.Intel.com/PerformanceIndex.